LOOKCC/ImageNet/README.md

 This informaion will help you to choose checkpoints.

 ## Finally
 I will very appreciate if this repository helps your training.
-GL&HF
+GL&HF.